auduno/SeGLiR/README.md

 * comparing two normal means (with equal, known or unknown variance)
 * choosing the best arm in a multi-armed bandit setting (with δ-PAC guarantees)

-Improvements and additions are welcome, take a look at [issues](https://github.com/auduno/seglir/issues) for outstanding issues.
+Improvements and additions are welcome, take a look at [issues](https://github.com/auduno/seglir/issues) for suggested improvements.

 ### Installation ###